 Paradise Springs Winery

-Named for owner Kirk Wiles’ maternal grandmother Mary Kincheloe (aka ‘Nana’), this rosé is a Bordeaux-style blend of 37% Cabernet Franc, 30% Merlot, 17% Petit Verdot and 16% Cabernet Sauvignon sourced from Silver Creek Vineyards in the Monticello region.
-Salmon-hued, this rosé is energetic and fresh, brimming with mineral and pink grapefruit notes around a red berry core.
+Named for Paradise Springs’ owner Kirk Wiles’ maternal grandmother, Mary Kincheloe (aka ‘Nana’), this Rosé is Bordeaux-style blend of 37% Cabernet Franc, 30% Merlot, 17% Petit Verdot and 16% Cabernet Sauvignon.
+Light salmon-hued in color, this Provençal-style Rosé is light and perfumed with mineral and pink grapefruit notes around a red berry core.

-From bone-dry to sweet and from pale pink to salmon-hued to robust deep pink, wineries offer a diverse range of rosés to elevate your summer sipping game.
+The Rosé trend that started almost a decade ago has now become an entire category that’s still booming locally.
+Today, 119 of Virginia’s roughly 310 wineries produce a Rosé.
+From bone-dry to sweet and from pale pink to salmon-hued to robust deep pink, wineries offer a diverse range of Rosés to elevate your summer sipping game.

 writes a wine column for The Virginian-Pilot newspaper and is author of the DrinkWhatYouLike.com wine blog, started thirteen years ago to chronicle his wine travel experiences and to share stories of the wines, wineries, and winegrowers of Virginia.
 He lives in Chesapeake, VA, with his wife and daughter.

 you might like